Power Plant Observation-Well Network

 Calvert Cliffs: Aquia; Chalk Point: Magothy, Upper Patapsco, and Patuxent; Morgantown: Lower Patapsco; Panda: Lower Patapsco; Perryman: Surficial; SMECO: Upper Patapsco; and Vienna: Surficial

-Potentiometric surface and difference maps are generated every two years and published by the U.S. Geological Survey for the confined aquifers (Aquia, Magothy, Upper and Lower Patapsco, and Patuxent)
+Potentiometric surface and difference maps are generated every two years and published by the Maryland Geological Survey and the U.S. Geological Survey for the confined aquifers (Aquia, Magothy, Upper and Lower Patapsco, and Patuxent)

 2013 Potentiometric Surface Maps